 Learning to Pray

 You’re invited to join Learning to Pray, an opportunity both for people who are brand new to prayer to get comfortable with it and for folks who already pray and want to add to their tool box while reinvigorating their faith.
 It’s also a great chance to grow in our relationships with one another as we share what’s most important to us.
 We take time together to center ourselves; talk about what’s important to us spiritually; and learn new ways of praying.
-First Sundays at 9am and/or first and third Wednesdays at 7:30pm in the Fellowship Room; attend either/or as you are able.
+Third Sundays at 9am in the Fellowship Room; attend as you are able.

 Sarah’s Circle is a non-doctrinal women’s only book group to read and discuss books about spirituality, with a focus on feminine spirituality.
 It is open to all women in the community.
 Contact Merrith Sabo-Jones for more information.